KomodoPlatform/dPoW/doc/update011.md

 ### dPoW 0.1.1 update informations:

+<b>Please note</b>: https://github.com/KomodoPlatform/dPoW#dpow-asset-status contains repo, branch and version information ref. all dPoW assets.
+For Komodo, ACs and dPoW you can either use the master branch or the tagged release version.

 - Komodo core was updated to [0.5.2](https://github.com/KomodoPlatform/komodo/releases/tag/0.5.2) - please update your AC & Komodo mining-nodes and restart the mining daemon with `-opretmintxfee=0.004` - this feature was added in https://github.com/KomodoPlatform/komodo/commit/c4d60f8defbe8036846a9baa410411f26528355a and allows miners to set the desired minimum transaction fee for processing big opret transactions (>256 bytes).
 We recommend min 0.004 per 1 Kb.

 ```shell